irukoa/WannInt/README.md

 # Dependencies

-This library uses [MAC](https://github.com/irukoa/MAC)'s containers when storing the result of the Hamiltonian and Berry connection when derivatives are requested.
+This library uses [MAC](https://github.com/irukoa/MAC)'s containers to store the result of the Hamiltonian and Berry connection calculations when derivatives are requested.

 # API